HardevKhandhar/goconcert-recommendation/README.md

 ## Overview: Spotify

-Spotify is a digital music streaming platform that offers users access to millions of songs, podcasts, and other audio content from around the world.
+Spotify is a digital music streaming platform that offers users access to millions of songs, podcasts and other audio content from around the world.
 The service was launched in 2008 and has since become one of the most popular music streaming services in the world.
-Spotify offers both free and premium subscription options, with the latter providing additional features such as ad-free listening, offline playback, and higher-quality audio.
-Users can access Spotify via the web or through the Spotify app, which is available for download on various devices including smartphones, tablets, computers, and smart speakers.
-Additionally, Spotify offers a range of features such as personalized playlists, social sharing, and algorithmic music recommendations, which help users discover new music and connect with others who share their musical tastes.
+Spotify offers both free and premium subscription options, with the latter providing additional features such as ad-free listening, offline playback and higher-quality audio.
+Users can access Spotify via the web or through the Spotify app, which is available for download on various devices including smartphones, tablets, computers and smart speakers.
+Additionally, Spotify offers a range of features such as personalized playlists, social sharing and algorithmic music recommendations, which help users discover new music and connect with others who share their musical tastes.

 ## Overview: Ticketmaster

-Ticketmaster is a global marketplace for buying and selling tickets to live events, including concerts, sports games, theater performances, and more.
+Ticketmaster is a global marketplace for buying and selling tickets to live events, including concerts, sports games, theater performances and more.
 Founded in 1976, Ticketmaster has grown to become one of the largest ticketing companies in the world, providing access to events in over 30 countries.
-The company offers a range of services, including online ticket sales, mobile ticketing, and ticket resale.
-Through its website and app, Ticketmaster provides users with a convenient way to browse events, purchase tickets, and manage their bookings.
+The company offers a range of services, including online ticket sales, mobile ticketing and ticket resale.
+Through its website and app, Ticketmaster provides users with a convenient way to browse events, purchase tickets and manage their bookings.

 ## Problem Definition